If you’ve ever been in the market for a home cinema amp around £500, it’s likely you’ve heard of the Sony STR-DN1080.

 The additional height channels are convincing, although spreading the sound out more does take away a bit of the solidity of the bass performance.

 And there’s so much low-end depth and texture.
-It’s not quite as brawny as some Yamaha AVRs we’ve heard, but the Sony pulls each bass note taut and makes an impact.
+It’s not quite as brawny as the Denon AVR-X2500H, but the Sony pulls each bass note taut and makes an impact.

-That rhythmic quality lends itself well to music, too, whether you’re listening to a concert Blu-ray or streaming music from Spotify.
+This amp has a rhythmic quality that lends itself well to music, whether you’re listening to a concert Blu-ray or streaming music from Spotify.

-A home cinema amp isn’t a match for dedicated stereo amplifiers such as the Rega Brio, but the Sony handles dynamic shifts and vocals in a fluid, articulate manner that sounds more musical than most amps.
+A home cinema amp at this level isn’t a match for dedicated stereo amplifiers such as the Rega Brio, but the Sony handles dynamic shifts and vocals in a fluid, articulate manner that sounds more musical than most amps.

 High notes are reached with plenty of headroom.
 The sound is clear and crisp, but that vein of solidity running through the amp keeps it from sounding bright or harsh when the volume is cranked up.
 That’s one key criticism of past Sony amps dealt with.

-Sony’s improved DCAC EX calibration takes note of your exact speaker package configuration before emitting blissfully swift and musical test tones.
-You can delve into the manual settings to fine-tune the results - we are, broadly speaking, happy with the Sony’s largely accurate measurements of our test-room.
+Sony’s improved DCAC EX calibration takes note of your exact speaker package configuration before emitting swift and musical test tones.
+You can delve into the manual settings to fine-tune the results, though we are happy with the Sony’s largely accurate measurements of our test-room.

-Sony’s interface is well designed and nice to use.
-It has helpful graphics to guide you through the set-up process, as well as the new ‘phantom surround back’ and ‘speaker relocation’ features.
+The DN1080’s interface is well designed and nice to use.
+Helpful menus guide you through the set-up process, as well as the new ‘phantom surround back’ and ‘speaker relocation’ features.

-Make sure you select AFD (auto format decoding) in the sound-effects menu to fully play DTS:X and Dolby Atmos soundtracks.
+Make sure you select auto format decoding (AFD) in the sound-effects menu to fully play DTS:X and Dolby Atmos soundtracks.
 Pure Direct – which cuts out all digital interferences – is worth enabling when you’re listening to purely analogue sources.

 The STR-DN1080 is a substantial, hefty and well-built black box.
 The front panel features a handful of shortcut buttons, volume and input dials that work smoothly, and a simplified display that you can read at a glance.
 It’s a fuss-free, easy-to-use amp.

 Using the light plastic remote control is intuitive, thanks to logically placed buttons.
-We wish it was backlit - though you do eventually get used to the shape of the most-needed buttons after a few days in the dark.
+We’d prefer it to be backlit, though you do eventually get used to the shape of the most-needed buttons after a few days in the dark.

 All the interesting stuff happens under the hood: Sony has used high quality components and advanced technology derived from its premium custom-install ES range of receivers in designing the STR-DN1080.